derekdevs4days/CSV-To-JSON-Converter/README.md

 # CSV to JSON converter
-A program that accepts CSV file to JSON structure.
+A program that accepts CSV file and prints out JSON structure.

 **Link to project:** https://###